-- ✓ Executive Summary: Brief summary of the report - ✓ Scope: What the evaluation aims to measure - ✓ Methods: How the evaluation is conducted by explaining methodology used - ✓ Findings and recommendation: Main findings of the evaluation and recommendations - 2.
-(Optional) Up to five additional supplementary materials can be provided to demonstrate and highlight the initiative's impact and outcome.
+- ✓ Executive Summary: Brief summary of the report - ✓ Scope: What the evaluation aims to measure - ✓ Methods: How the evaluation is conducted by explaining methodology used - ✓ Findings and recommendation: Main findings of the evaluation and recommendations 2.
+Two reference letters Reference letters from two sources (not internal), such as from partner institutions and agencies, programme beneficiaries, external stakeholders, or other sources, who can attest to the initiative are required.
+If provided in a non-UN Official language, a translation must also be provided in one of the six UN Official languages.
+3. Website You should provide a website link to the initiative.
+If no such website exists, you should provide a link to the website of the nominated institution.
+4. (Optional) Up to five additional supplementary materials can be provided to demonstrate and highlight the initiative's impact and outcome.
 This could be in the form of case studies, programme or policy briefs, project documents, newspaper articles or publications, outreach materials, videos, selection for other awards etc. If more than five supplementary materials are provided, evaluators will choose five at random to review.
 Therefore, it is within the nominees interest to limit material to five.
 Supplementary materials must be in one of the six UN official languages (by way of translation, subtitles, etc.) to be considered.
 EVALUATION PROCESS The evaluation process consists of several rounds.
 In the first round, the UNPSA Evaluation Team evaluates online applications vis-a-vis the evaluation criteria.
 Each initiative is evaluated taking into consideration the context of a given country or region.
-In the second round, a working group of the United Nations Committee of Experts on Public Administration (CEPA)4 conducts further reviews and recommends a short-list.
+In the second round, a working group of the United Nations Committee of Experts on Public Administration (CEPA) conducts further reviews and &lt;sup>5 CEPA is a subsidiary advisory body of the United Nations Economic and Social Council comprising 24 experts acting in a recommends a short-list.
 The Short-listed initiatives then undergo a process of validation to ensure congruence between the application documents and substantiated findings.
 Final selection of the winners among the validated initiatives is made by the UN Secretary-General.
 The evaluation process is strictly based on the specific initiative in application, not on general programme or other initiatives undertaken by the nominated institution.
-If the preliminary validation for a specific initiative reveals misconduct, the application will be disqualified. &lt;sup>4 CEPA is a subsidiary advisory body of the United Nations Economic and Social Council comprising 24 experts acting in a personal capacity who meet annually at UN Headquarters in New York.
-The Committee is responsible for supporting the work of ECOSOC concerning the promotion and development of public administration and governance among Member States notably in relation to the 2030 Agenda for Sustainable Development and in support of the implementation and progress reviews of the Sustainable Development Goals.
+If the preliminary validation for a specific initiative reveals misconduct, the application will be disqualified.
 WHO RECEIVES THE AWARD?